-Papers should be limited to 6 pages of technical content, including figures and references, and one optional 7th page containing only references/bibliography.
+Papers should be limited to 5 pages of all content, including figures and references, and the 5th page may contain only references/bibliography.

 3. PAGE TITLE SECTION

 The paper title (on the first page) should begin 1.38 inches (35 mm) from the top edge of the page, centered, completely capitalized, and in Times 14-point, boldface type.
 The authors' name(s) and affiliation(s) appear below the title in capital and lower case letters.
 Papers with multiple authors and affiliations may require two or more lines for this information.
 Please note that papers should not be submitted blind; include the authors' names on the PDF.